-Online retailers usually have the widest selection of CPAP masks, but brick-and-mortar medical equipment retailers are also popular options and may be more convenient if you need a mask immediately.
+Online retailers usually have the widest selection of the best CPAP machines and CPAP masks, but brick-and-mortar medical equipment retailers are also popular options and may be more convenient if you need a mask immediately.
 Finally, many sleep clinics and specialists sell a limited range of CPAP masks.
 Their prices are usually higher, but purchasing through your sleep specialist allows them to better track your treatment.

 Not all CPAP users are able to use the full range of CPAP mask types, and your choice of CPAP mask must follow the advice of your sleep specialist.
 If the mask you need to use makes it difficult to sleep in your preferred sleep position, a CPAP pillow might offer a solution.
 These pillows are shaped to accommodate masks — including bulkier masks — better than a traditional pillow, even while sleeping on your side.
 Depending on the model, they may also offer improved cervical support to keep you from dislodging your mask or experiencing neck pain.